joshuaegclark/atom-editor-settings/README.md

 `cd && git clone https://github.com/joshuaegclark/atom-editor-settings .atom`

+You'll then need to update your packages as they are likely out of date in this repository.
+`cmd-,` will open settings, then go to the Updates section.

 ## What's Inside
 * Added keybindings to match emacs-style keybindings.
   * See `keymap.cson` for complete list of bindings, but it is by no means complete, so feel free to submit a Pull Request to add more!